Juli2017/WhoIsWorking/README.md

 ## 2014
 * 21 August 2014: <a href="https://www.cnet.com/news/vexed-in-the-city-starved-for-tech-talent-and-yet-nobody-to-hire/">Vexed in the city: Starved for tech talent and yet nobody to hire?</a>
+* 29 August 2014: <a href="http://fortune.com/2014/08/29/how-tech-companies-compare-in-employee-diversity/?iid=leftrail">How tech companies compare in employee diversity</a>

 ## 2015
 * 19 February 2015: <a href="http://www.epi.org/blog/new-data-infosys-tata-abuse-h-1b-program/">New Data Show How Firms Like Infosys and Tata Abuse the H-1B Program</a>